-5. How First Nations communities access personal protective equipment (PPE)
+How First Nations communities access personal protective equipment

-Communities who are not able to have orders for Personal Protective Equipment (PPE) filled through regular procurement channels, such as PPE suppliers, or provincial/territorial PPE stockpiles, should contact the regional medical officer in their region at Indigenous Services Canada to let them know.
+Communities who are not able to have orders for personal protective equipment (PPE) filled through regular procurement channels, such as PPE suppliers, or provincial or territorial PPE stockpiles, should contact the regional medical officer in their region at ISC to let them know.

 In order to practice good stewardship of the ISC PPE stockpile, facilities and health providers that do not offer primary care services may be approved to receive gloves and masks for routine use.
-We are continuing to work with the Public Health Agency of Canada to coordinate supply levels so we can replenish the stockpile as needed.
+ISC is continuing to work with the Public Health Agency of Canada to coordinate supply levels so we can replenish the stockpile as needed.

 COVID-19 funding relief request template